-Hello friends, and happy new year.
-There’s no better way to start off your 2018 than with some new gaming headphones!
+Happy new year everyone!
+There’s no better way to start off your 2018 than with some new gaming headphones.
 So today, I bring you a new and updated headphones list.

 Minimum Budget – Logitech G430

 The Logitech G430 are the ultimate budget gaming headphones.
-They have quality 7.1 virtual surround sound, a fold up microphone, and a comfortable design, which is a lot in one package for budget headphones.
-They have an all plastic design, but this isn’t a bad thing.
-Although I advise you be gentle with them while raging, the plastic design helps to keep the weight low, which can really help with comfort.
-Combined with soft cloth ear cups which are much more breathable than leather, your ears wont get all hot and sweaty over long gaming sessions.
+They have quality 7.1 virtual surround sound, a fold up microphone, and a comfortable design, which is a lot for budget headphones.
+They have an all plastic design, but this isn’t really bad as it keeps the weight low, which helps with comfort.
+It also uses soft cloth ear cups which are much more breathable than leather.
+This helps prevent your ears from getting all hot and sweaty during long gaming sessions.

 Pros- High comfort, good sound, low cost

-Low Budget Good Reputation – Hyper X Cloud 2
+Low Budget Premium Feel – Hyper X Cloud 2

-The Hyper X Cloud 2 have been praised as one of the best budget gaming headsets for a long time (and were my first gaming headphones).
+The Hyper X Cloud 2 have been praised as one of the best budget gaming headsets for a long time, and were my first gaming headphones.
 They feature quality sound with build in 7.1 virtual surround, an aluminum frame, soft memory foam padding, two different removable earcups, a detachable microphone, and a USB dongle.
-The surround sound, microphone, and volumes are all toggle able on the USB dongle attached to the cable.
-The ear cups are interchangeable between possibly fake but quality leather, and cloth.
+The surround sound, microphone, and volumes are all toggle via the USB dongle attached to the cable.
+The ear cups are interchangeable between possibly fake but quality feeling leather, and cloth.
 The leather blocks outside sounds very well, while the cloth is much more breathable which keeps your head cooler over long gaming sessions.
 One of the only real downsides to these headphones is that they are more heavy than plastic headphones, which may reduce the comfort for some users.

-Pros- High build quality, descent sound and microphone, medium comfort
+Pros- High build quality, descent sound and microphone, relatively comfortable.

 High Comfort + Wireless(7’s) – Steelseries Arctis 5/7

-The Steelseries Arctis series give what I personally find to be a more comfortable experience while still having good performance.
-The Arctis 5 are wired, and the 7 are wireless, and have an aluminum band.
+The Steelseries Arctis give extreme comfort while still having good performance.
+The Arctis 5 are wired, while the 7 are wireless, and have an aluminum band.
 Everything else important is the same.
 One of the main features is that they have a dual headband system, which distributes pressure very well over the top of your head.
-I find this much more comfortable than the standard headphones design.
+I find this more comfortable than the standard headphones design.
 They have 7.1 virtual surround sound, retractable microphones, an all plastic construction, and cloth covered memory foam ear cups.